-As tech companies flex their legal muscles, they’re doing everything they can to insulate themselves from legal fights brought by consumers.
 Using the court system to settle a score is nothing new for the tech elite.
 After Facebook defeated Paul Ceglia’s 2010 lawsuit claiming that Ceglia owned most of the company, Facebook, presumably at Mark Zuckerberg’s direction, launched its own lawsuit.
 This was directed not at Ceglia, but at the law firms that represented him, including DLA Piper and Milberg.
 The lawsuit was dismissed by the New York appellate court last December, but its message was clear: Don’t mess with Facebook.
 They’ll bite back.

 Now imagine the damage Zuckerberg could do if he borrowed a page from Thiel’s playbook and funded a flood of lawsuits, filed on behalf of third parties, against Gawker.
 Or Fox News.
 Or Aaron Sorkin.
 Is there any media outlet Zuck couldn’t effectively silence, if not outright destroy?